iclr-blogposts/2025/_posts/2025-04-28-factual-validation-simplification.md

 ## Experimentation and Results

-We evaluated our proposed pipeline by benchmarking it against a **Traditional Retrieval-Augmented Generation (RAG) Pipeline** using the PubmedQA dataset <d-cite key="jin2019"></d-cite>.
+We evaluated our proposed pipeline by benchmarking it against a **Traditional Retrieval-Augmented Generation (RAG) Pipeline** using the PubMedQA dataset <d-cite key="jin2019"></d-cite>.
 The evaluation focused on three key metrics: **factual accuracy, RAG effectiveness,** and **storage efficiency,** collectively measuring response quality, retrieval precision, and data storage optimization.

 <span style="font-size: 20px; font-weight: bold;">Traditional RAG Pipeline</span>

-The traditional RAG pipeline was tested under ideal conditions, embedding and retrieving the labeled contexts directly from the PubmedQA dataset <d-cite key="jin2019"></d-cite>.
+The traditional RAG pipeline was tested under ideal conditions, embedding and retrieving the labeled contexts directly from the PubMedQA dataset <d-cite key="jin2019"></d-cite>.
 This setup provided perfect access to the correct answer contexts, offering a significant advantage.
 Despite this, our proposed pipeline—which applies summarization and compression—demonstrates performance comparable to this baseline, emphasizing its effectiveness.

 The traditional pipeline workflow includes the following steps:
 - Embed each context using OpenAI's `text-embedding-3-large` model.